BeeStation/BeeStation-Hornet/tgui/README.md

 When developing with `tgui-dev-server`, you will have access to certain development only features.

-**Debug Logs**.
+**Debug Logs.**
 When running server via `bin/tgui --dev --debug`, server will print debug logs and time spent on rendering.
 Use this information to optimize your code, and try to keep re-renders below 16ms.

-**Kitchen Sink**.
+**Kitchen Sink.**
 Press `F12` to open the KitchenSink interface.
 This interface is a playground to test various tgui components.

-**Layout Debugger**.
+**Layout Debugger.**
 Press `F11` to toggle the *layout debugger*.
 It will show outlines of all tgui elements, which makes it easy to understand how everything comes together, and can reveal certain layout bugs which are not normally visible.

 ## Project Structure